 The data shows only Active and terminated status and not suspended.

 Once you have applied the filter, you can disable it from that column as shown:

 - Once we click Clear Filter from “Status”, the filter will be cleared from the Status column of the data.

 To remove a filter from the whole data, again press Ctrl+Shift+L.

-Things to Remember about Filter Shortcuts in Excel
+Things to Remember About Filter Shortcuts in Excel

 - Some Excel filters can be used one at a time.
-For Example, you can filter a column by either value or color at a time and not with both the options simultaneously.
+For Example, you can filter a column by either value or color at a time and not with both options simultaneously.

 - For better results, avoid using different value types in a column.
 As for one column, one filter type is available.
 If a column contains different types of values, the filter will be applied for the high-frequency data.
 For example, if the data is in number in a column but is formatted as text, then the text filter will be applied, not the number filter.